Tyler799/Morrowind-2020/Morrowind_2019.md

 ## Cleaning mods

+**Note:** Make a backup of ```Mod Organizer 2/Profiles/Your Profile Name Here (Likely 'Default')/Morrowind.ini```, as there is a bug that may occur during this step.

+**NOTE:** DO NOT CLEAN MULTIPLE OF THESE MODS AT ONCE!
+It has been known to cause odd, errant behavior.
+Do not do it!
+Clean one at a time.

 Several of the plugins in this list need to be cleaned.
 Here is the list of plugins that need to be cleaned, and do not have any warning about cleaning in their readme:

 ```